 Students must remain in the dining facility or the courtyard until they are dismissed by the bell.
 Students should ask permission before leaving the dining facility to use the restroom.
+Students may not eat outside of the cafeteria.

 Disruptive behavior will not be tolerated.
 This includes cutting the line, being loud, leaving trays/trash, moving chairs from other tables, exiting the wrong door, taking food/drink outside the facility (including the courtyard), and refusal to follow directions.